BIOGRAPHY

 Elizabeth founded WStrong LLC, with a law school classmate and a former colleague, because she wanted to promote opportunities and engagement that prioritize individual and organizational well-being and advancement.
 She believes that when we create opportunities to have open conversations, we can see our starting points, discover our commonalities, and begin to work together.
 Elizabeth excels at creating and fostering local, state, and national relationships and networks.

+Elizabeth is a national expert in election law.
+She recently served as a Co-Reporter to the American Bar Association (ABA) Task Force for American Democracy and served for over two decades as the Director of the ABA Standing Committee on Election Law, a purposefully balanced bipartisan entity, where she played an instrumental role in ABA policy development, programming, and presidential initiatives on the important role of elections, voting rights, and voter participation in our democratic society.
 Her career in election law, balancing the perspectives of conservative Republicans, liberal Democrats, and all viewpoints in between, made her realize that we are closer than we realize, and that words really do matter.
 She believes that it is important to hear different viewpoints, and it is crucial to acknowledge that other people’s opinions and beliefs are as important to them as your own are to you.

 She is committed to defending democracy, through policy, education, civic engagement, and efforts to instill confidence in the integrity of our nation’s electoral process.
 Most recently, Elizabeth was awarded the 2024 ABA Section of State and Local Government Law’s Jefferson Fordham Anita P. Miller Advocacy Award for her efforts in defending democracy.
 In November 2022, she was named by the ABA Governmental Affairs Office as the Advocate of the Month for her tireless work on reforming election law.
+In 2025, She was appointed to the Board of the Center for Election Innovation and Research, a nonprofit whose core mission is to work with election officials and build confidence in elections that voters should and do trust.

 Elizabeth is a proud first generation Taiwanese American, whose parents came from Chingshui and Taipei.
 She is an innovative and accomplished author and presenter on all aspects of election law, with a recent focus on election administration and democracy and the rule of law in our electoral process.